Conclave Review (2024): A Vatican Thriller With More Than Just Incense and Robes

 Cons

-Look, I get it.
-The filmmakers wanted to make a statement about the modern world, but the ending felt a bit too convenient.
-It’s like they couldn’t resist tying everything up with a contemporary message that, frankly, felt shoehorned in.
-I’d have preferred a more subtle, less preachy conclusion.
+While I get that the filmmakers wanted to make a statement about the modern world, the ending felt a bit too convenient.

 Predictable Plot Twists

-While the film is mostly engaging, some of the plot twists feel a bit predictable.
-It’s easy to spot who’s going to backstab whom and when the next revelation will come.
-It’s not that it’s badly executed, but if you’ve seen enough political thrillers, you’ll likely figure out the big reveals well before they’re unveiled.
+Some of the plot twists feel a bit predictable, and it was easy to spot who’s going to backstab whom and when the next revelation will come.

-The film tends to be a little too on-the-nose with its commentary on power and ambition.
-There are moments where it feels like the film is telling you what it’s about instead of letting you figure it out, and a little more subtlety would’ve gone a long way in making these themes feel more impactful.
+There are moments where it feels like the film is telling you what it’s about instead of letting you figure it out.

 Missed Opportunities for Deeper Exploration

-The Vatican is a complex institution, but the film doesn’t really delve into its darker side – corruption, scandal, etc. Instead, it keeps the focus tightly on the election process.
-While this is fine for the narrative, I felt like the film missed an opportunity to explore the more controversial aspects of the Church.
+The Vatican is a complex institution, but the film doesn’t really delve into its darker side, as it keeps the focus tightly on the election process, and less on the opportunity to explore the more controversial aspects of the Church.

 Who Might Like Conclave?